-uralami and oversion of
+urology and oxporionaa 1

-urology and experience
+urology and trauma and experience

-trauma and opportunities.
+opportunities.

 orthopaedics Exploration and

 use of new roles

 Competition from to help bridge

 surrounding particular gaps.

 hospitals Use of

-Buoyant locum recruitment and
+recruitment and

-market retention premia
+Buoyant locum retention premia

-Illaiket as necessary as necessary
+market as necessary

-National drive to Use of the Trac
+• Use of the Trac

 National drive to recruitment tool to

 increase nursing reduce time to

 establishments hire and

 leaving market candidate

-shortfall (demand
+shortfall (demand experience.

-outstrips supply) experience.
+outstrips supply) Rolling

-Rolling

 programme to

 recruit pre-

 qualification

 students.

-Use of enhanced

 adverts, social

 media and

 recruitment days

 Rollout of a

 dedicated

 workforce website

 Review of

 benefits offering

 and assessment

 against peers

 Creation of recruitment "advertising" films Recruitment and retention focussed workforce strategy and plan to fill vacancies, develop new roles and deliver improvement to working experience/ environment.
-Targeted recruitment to reduce hard to fill vacancies. -- -- -- -- --
+Targeted recruitment to reduce hard to fill vacancies. -- -- -- -- -- --